Ambedkar Memorial Park: Dr. Bhimrao Ambedkar Samajik Parivartan Sangrahalay

 Opposite to the Dr. Bhimrao Ambedkar Memorial is the Sangrahalay (museum), constructed over an area of about 2.5 acre (11,008 sq.m.).
 The building has two domes on top.
-It contains large statues of Mahatma Jyotiba Phule, Rajarshi Chhatrapati Shahuji Maharaj, Shri Narayan Guru, Dr. Bhimrao Ambedkar and Shri Kanshiram.
-Another building consists of 18-foot tall marble statues of Tathagat Gautam Buddha, Sant Kabir Das, Sant Ravidas, Guru Ghasidas and Shri Birsa Munda.
+It contains large statues of Jyotirao Phule, Shahu of Kolhapur, Narayana Guru, B. R. Ambedkar and Kanshi Ram.
+Another building consists of 18-foot tall marble statues of Gautam Buddha, Kabir, Ravidas, Ghasidas and Birsa Munda.

 Dr. Bhimrao Ambedkar Samajik Parivartan Gallery

 Constructed in an area of 4 acres (16,207 sq.m.), this place has murals made of bronze.